Three years after countless and fast-changing COVID-19-related restrictions, many travelers are raring for a comeback. Revenge travel is real!

-Panay Island's full of hidden wonders that’ll make you fall in love with the Philippines even more.
+Panay Island is full of hidden wonders that’ll make you fall in love with the Philippines even more.
 Tibiao, which is located in Antique, should be among the first places you must visit.

 Often called the Eco-Adventure Capital of Panay Island, Tibiao lets you immerse in the unspoilt beauty of nature.
-There are also lots of activities in this town that will make your stay worthwhile and memorable.
+Lots of activities in this town will make your stay worthwhile and memorable.